The Highs and Lows of a Zero-Waste Lifestyle

 You’ll feel a sense of achievement

-From stopping plastic straws going into the ocean or reducing your waste this lifestyle will give you a strong sense of achievement if you can make it work.
+From stopping plastic straws from going into the ocean or reducing your waste this lifestyle will give you a strong sense of achievement if you can make it work.

-The Lows of zero-waste lifestyle
+The Lows of a zero-waste lifestyle

 You have to do your research to find items that are zero-waste

 From finding bulk buy stores to plastic-free beauty products, you have to do a lot of research when you move into this lifestyle.
 I found the best way to get the information I needed was to watch zero-waste videos on YouTube.
-Articles and tips are all well and good, but someone living the life and taking you on tours of your local area are a lot more helpful.
+Articles and tips are all well and good, but someone living the life and taking you on tours of your local area is a lot more helpful.

 You may have to give up things you love

-From branded chocolate or your favourite lipstick, to live a truly zero-waste lifestyle you’ll need to give up a few things that you’re used too.
+From branded chocolate or your favourite lipstick, to live a truly zero-waste lifestyle you’ll need to give up a few things that you’re used to.
 You don’t have to go cold-turkey, you can phase them out gradually if you wish – after all the way you live your life is up to you – but to live a truly zero-waste lifestyle you cannot be snacking on Cadbury’s and wearing MAC make-up.

 Eating out just became a little harder

 From getting a takeaway in a plastic container, to being offered plastic cutlery or plastic straws you will be forever turning down or accidentally using plastic items of some variety.
-You really have to be aware and keep note and ask for alternatives where some might be given.
+You really have to be aware and keep notes and ask for alternatives where some might be given.